Kidnapping suspect’s rosary tattoo led to man named Jesus: police - NewsBreak

 Police pulled video from the convenience stores, noting the suspect had tattoos on both of his hands.

-A week later, a sergeant reported a member of his patrol squad had found a Facebook page for Colmenares.Local autism therapy center hosts MCSO, CPD for first responder day
+A week later, a sergeant reported a member of his patrol squad had found a Facebook page for Colmenares.4-week-old dies after father put alcohol in baby bottle, according to deputies

 “In the pictures, Jesus has some distinctive tattoos,” police wrote in an arrest report.
 “On his right hand, he has [a] rosary bead neckless with cross tattooed.”